-Most knew Percy Augustus Haynes because of his Haynes' Chicken Shack restaurant located at 257 Lulu Street near Logan from 1952 - 1998, but that was just one chapter in quite a fascinating life.
+Percy Haynes is best remembered for Haynes Chicken Shack, the restaurant he ran with wife Zena at 257 Lulu Street near Logan Avenue from 1952 - 1998, but that was just one chapter in a fascinating life.

-Piercy* Augustus Haynes was born in British Guyana and came to Winnipeg with is parents when just an infant.
-(It appears that the official spelling of his name was Piercy but he was most often referred to as Percy, which I will use here.)
+Piercy* Augustus Haynes was born in British Guyana in 1911 and came to Winnipeg with is parents as an infant.
+(The official spelling of his name was Piercy, but he used Percy.)

-The Haynes family moved to 257 Lulu Street, a small, cottage-style house off of Logan Avenue.
-The site also doubled as a carpentry shop as William Haynes, Percy's father, was a carpenter.
-There, the Haynes' raised four sons: Alan "Chick", Clifford, Piercy and Abram.
+The Haynes family moved to 257 Lulu Street, a small house off of Logan Avenue.
+The site also doubled as a carpentry shop where William Haynes, Percy's father, plied his trade.
+Here, the Haynes' raised four sons: Alan "Chick", Clifford, Piercy and Abram.

-As a teen, Percy attended Hugh John MacDonald School and began making a name for himself as both an athlete and a musician.
+As a teen, Percy attended Hugh John MacDonald School and began making a name for himself as an athlete and musician.

-The first media mention for Percy came in an August 1925 Free Press story about a youth sports camp for 150 inner city kids at Gimli.
-They noted that "...Percy, ... with the wide smile who loped in was an easy first in nearly every event he tried."
+The first newspaper mention of Percy comes in an August 1925 Free Press story about a youth sports camp for 150 inner city kids at Gimli.
+They noted that he "was an easy first in nearly every event he tried."

-The following summer, at another camp, he took second place for best stage performance.
+At another camp the following summer, he took second place for best stage performance.

-He was a member of the 1932 Winnipeg Stellars basketball team which won the Canadian amateur championship.
-In boxing, he was the amateur welterweight champion of the city in 1933 in 1934.
-As a softball pitcher, he led a number of local teams to city playoffs and local championships.
+Percy was a member of the 1932 Winnipeg Stellars basketball team that won the Canadian amateur championship.
+He was the amateur welterweight boxing champion of the city in 1933 in 1934.
+As a softball pitcher he led a number of local teams to city playoffs and local championships.

 During the 1930s Haynes worked as a carpenter during the day and juggled his sports and musical careers on evenings and weekends.

 During World Ward II, Haynes, like many of his peers, wanted to enlist in the Royal Canadian Navy with HMCS Chippawa then located on Ellice Avenue.
-He was turned away, though, because he was Black.
+He was turned away from the recruiting office because he was Black.
 The government felt that the confines of ship life were not a safe place for men of colour, (though Blacks were accepted into the army.)

 An angry Percy "... went to the top, I wrote to the admiral of the navy and I told him exactly what I felt about it."
 (Winnipeg Free Press November 25, 1990.)
 That "admiral" was actually Naval Secretary Hon.
 Angus L. McDonald.

-In time, he persuaded McDonald and other naval brass to change the rules and McDonald himself wrote to tell him to return to the recruiting centre to enlist.
-Haynes became the first Black in the modern Royal Canadian Navy.
-(I say "modern" because William Hall joined the British Navy in Halifax back in 1852.
+In time, he persuaded McDonald and other naval brass to change the rules and McDonald himself eventually wrote Percy back to invite him to return to the recruiting centre.
+Haynes became the first Black in the modern Royal Canadian Navy. ("Modern" because William Hall was allowed join the British Navy in Halifax back in 1852.
 As the British Navy was also Canada's navy at the time he is sometimes considered to be the first.)

 After the war, Percy did not go back to carpentry.
 Instead, he took a job as a CPR sleeping car porter.
 He worked the rails for more than 20 years and also became involved in the union movement to improve the conditions of Black railway workers.

-Post-war, he also resumed his musical career and even went back to pitching softball for time.
+Percy also resumed his musical career and went back to pitching in a men's softball league.

-The restaurant was Zena's idea, she had always wanted to run a restaurant.
-She recruited her sister Alva Mayes, a local cook already famous for her fried chicken, to work the kitchen.
+The restaurant was Zena's idea.
+She had always wanted to run a restaurant and recruited her sister, Alva Mayes, a local cook already famous for her fried chicken, to work in the kitchen.

 Why that location?
-Money was tight and the home was already the scene of many impromptu jam sessions complete with late night feasts.
+Money was tight and the Haynes household was already the scene of many impromptu jam sessions complete with late night feasts.
 Percy told Hal Sigurdson of the Winnipeg Free Press in 1992, "... we figured we might as well get paid".

 Percy eventually retired from the CPR and he and Zena performed nightly at the restaurant.
 It gained quite a reputation as a musical hot spot.
-Greats like Billy Daniels, Oscar Peterson and Harry Belafonte all visited, some multiple times.
+Greats like Billy Daniels, Oscar Peterson and Harry Belafonte all visited when in town, some multiple times.

-The musical influence rubbed off on son, a step-son to Percy, Del Wagner who become a popular musician and band leader.
+The musical influence rubbed off Zena's son, Percy's step-son, Del Wagner who eventually became a popular musician and band leader.

 Alva Mayes died in 1988.
 Zena Haynes died in 1990.